About Our Farm

 Our Working Farm

-Lockey Park Farm is the visitor centre for families.
-Your children will enjoy being close up to our animals.
-Come at the right time of the farming year and you will see the very young offspring of our Pigs and if your lucky, you will see our lambs born.
+Lockey Farm Park is the visitor centre for families.
+Your children will enjoy being up close to our animals.
+Come at the right time of the farming year and you will see the very young offspring of our sheep and if you'r lucky, you will see our lambs born.

 Lockey Park Animals